hfp/libxs/samples/predict/README.md

 extrapolation, which changes which model looks better.
 Use `mix` for interpolation, omit it for extrapolation, and say which one a number came from.

-Exact-match on kernel parameters is a proxy for kernel quality.
-Where a CSV publishes `GFLOPS` the sample additionally weighs every shape by the throughput its tuned parameters reached, so a miss counts what it costs rather than once;
+`GFLOPS` is loaded as an output like every other column, so the schema does not depend on which CSV publishes it.
+A zero means the column is withheld, not that the kernel achieved nothing: such a column is a constant the model reproduces exactly, so it predicts zero and is hidden from the report.
+Where it is published, every shape is additionally weighed by the throughput its tuned parameters reached -- so a miss counts what it costs rather than once -- and the predicted throughput says whether tuning a shape is worth the run.

+Exact-match on kernel parameters remains a proxy for kernel quality even then:
-`perf` also predicts that throughput, which says whether tuning a shape is worth the run.
-A zero means the column is withheld, not that the kernel achieved nothing, and such a row weighs nothing.
-The proxy does not disappear with the column: `GFLOPS` says what a shape is worth, not what a differing parameter would have reached on it, which needs running the kernel.
+`GFLOPS` says what a shape is worth, not what a differing parameter would have reached on it, which needs running the kernel.

 ## predict_params